Skip to content

 Spooky Fun

 In addition to the pumpkin patches there are also some spooky happenings throughout October at Witch Corner at Abbotsford.
 Throughout October the spirits of the forest are awoken for a limited time and Halloween trail adventurers can meet them and solve their seasonal riddles to collect an edible prize.
 Halloween fun is on for the whole month at Jacksons at Jedburgh with tractor rides, pumpkin carving and a Halloween Trail.
 Traquair House is hosting a Halloween Fun Day with magic shows, a spooky passage experience, plenty of creepy crawlies, games and workshops to get everyone into the seasonal spirit.
 For a Halloween trail with a twist head to RSPB Mersehead near Dumfries where they are offering a Halloween and Weird Geese trail as part of the Wild Goose Festival (see below for more info).
+There is a Halloween trail to be explored at Jedburgh Castle Jail with a prize if you survive!
 Older children and adults wanting a really spooky experience should head to Closeburn Castle where Haunted Rooms will give you a full on haunting time!

 Traquair House